About This Workshop

 We’re living in an age of unparalleled disruptive change.
 The technologies that will carry us into the next era (the Fourth Industrial Revolution) will upend every sector of society globally and will, undoubtedly, offer opportunities to build exciting and lucrative new companies and businesses models.
 No one knows how this will all play out, but this much is true: technology creates new opportunity.

-JOIN US for this special, interactive workshop featuring guest instructors, Christina Bechhold (VC at SamsungNEXT) and Eugene Lewis (Advisor at Republic), as we explore the evolving landscape of startup investing and how VCs and Angel Investors are thinking about and investing in the next generation of disruptive startups, and how new laws, uncertain times, and an insatiable drive for global innovation is creating a perfect storm for anyone to potentially make a lot of money in the near future.
+JOIN US for this special, interactive workshop featuring guest instructors, Christina Bechhold (VC at SamsungNEXT) and Eugene Lewis (Head of Founder Relations at Republic), as we explore the evolving landscape of startup investing and how VCs and Angel Investors are thinking about and investing in the next generation of disruptive startups, and how new laws, uncertain times, and an insatiable drive for global innovation is creating a perfect storm for anyone to potentially make a lot of money in the near future.

 What Will We Cover In This Workshop?